Don McKay (film): Plot

 Don McKay (Thomas Haden Church) is a lonely high school janitor who one day receives a letter from his high school sweetheart, Sonny (Elisabeth Shue).
 In it, she asks him to come visit her back in their home town, because she is dying of an unnamed disease.
 At first he is reluctant because he had been a suspect in a murder case there years before, but Don decides to go.
 He arrives and gets a ride to Sonny's house by an eccentric cab driver named Samuel (M. Emmet Walsh).

 Don meets Sonny, as well as her strange caregiver Marie (Melissa Leo).
 Marie's coldness towards Don makes it clear that she doesn't approve of his presence.
 Don spends the night, and he and Sonny make love.
 The next morning, Sonny's doctor, Lance Pryce (James Rebhorn) visits.
 While Marie and Sonny are out, Pryce attacks Don, and after a struggle, Don kills the man, and hides the body in a bed of leaves behind the garden.
 However, Don had just suffered an allergic reaction to a bee sting, and blacks out shortly after hiding the body.
 He awakens in the hospital, where Sonny proposes marriage and claims that she had recently spoken to Pryce.

 Don goes to see his old friend Otis (Keith David), and tells him what happened.
 Otis agrees to help Don get rid of the body that night, but when he arrives it has vanished.
 Sonny rushes out, thinking the men are burglars, and Otis runs off.
 After an argument, Don returns home for a few days, eventually getting another letter from Sonny asking him to come back to her.

 Samuel picks Don up again, but they are intercepted and kidnapped by a man named Mel (Pruitt Taylor Vince).
-Mel takes Don to a hotel room, where it's revealed that both Mel and Marie were planning all along to kill Don and take an inheritance Don would receive upon Don's marriage.
+Mel takes Don to a hotel room, where it is revealed that both Mel and Marie were planning all along to kill Don and take an inheritance Don would receive upon Don's marriage.
 Don tries to reason with the two stating that there is no inheritance, and that he has no idea what they are talking about.
 Marie refuses to believe him and tells him to go along with the plan, or they will go to the police about the death of Pryce.
 With Samuel in Mel's trunk, the four drive back to Sonny's house, and demand that Don go in wearing a wire, threatening to go to the police if he doesn't cooperate with their plan.